Indigenous Citizenship and Education (ICE) International Project: Policy and Practice

 The project has three parts.

-- Part One consists of political and philosophical analyses of concepts like ‘citizenship’ and ‘indigenous people’, connected to education and rights; and normative theories on the conditions of justice and equal rights.
-This relies on the basis of legal frameworks and international conventions.
+Part One consists of political and philosophical analyses of concepts like ‘citizenship’ and ‘Indigenous people’ and their relationship with education and rights, as well as reviews of normative theories on the conditions of justice and equal rights.
+This analysis is based on legal frameworks and international conventions.

-- In Part Two, we investigate how citizenship education happens in practice.
-Curricula and textbooks provide, more or less, the official standpoint regarding indigenous people, and what citizens should learn.
+Part Two investigates how citizenship education happens in practice.
+Curricula and textbooks provide, more or less, the official standpoint regarding Indigenous people, and what citizens should learn.
 On a local level, in municipalities and in particular schools, laws and conventions encounter local customs and conditions, teachers and school leaders, and students and their families.
-It is these encounters that intrigue us.
+It is these encounters that are explored in this part.
 Here, education ideally forms citizenship.
-Topics like history, language, identity and rights are included in this.
+Topics like history, language, identity and rights are included.

-- In Part Three, we are concerned with how the knowledge surrounding indigenous issues is created.
-The history of research on indigenous issues is far from positive.
-We provide reflections on how research in this field should be conducted, in accordance with ethical guidelines within indigenous research.
+Part Three examines the production of knowledge surrounding Indigenous issues.
+The history of research on Indigenous issues is far from positive.
+This part includes reflections on how research in this field should be conducted, in accordance with ethical guidelines within Indigenous research.